 Think of Thor and Loki.
 They are both charming in their own ways, and each has a similar desire to rule Asgard, but they go about achieving their goal very differently.
 Thor tries to do the right thing by improving himself and winning his right to the crown, while Loki takes the dark path of evil to try and get what he wants.
 But is Loki all bad?
 He is a misunderstood character, but he is evil – well done.

 Odin claims to love his sons equally, yet Loki is the second son, adopted, another species and living in the shadow of his all-powerful, golden-haired brother.
 He wants to prove himself worthy but goes about it all wrong and becomes a villain.
 Loki is a very interesting and compelling illustration of a villain with whom who we can sympathize.
 He is so bad and yet has redeeming qualities.

 Villains who are all bad are boring.
 Make readers feel something besides hate for the villain and now we’re talking!

 - Monologue Villain:

-As you can see, there are a ton of ways to do your evil dude wrong.
+As you can see, there are a ton of ways to do your villain wrong.
 But it is really easy to fix if you think of the villain as being just as important as your hero and other characters.
 The most important thing to remember is to make them as human and real feeling as possible.
-Readers enjoy deep, thought provoking villains that make them sit up and pay attention.
-The resulting affect a great villain will have on your story will be worth every bit of the effort.
+Readers enjoy deep, thought-provoking villains that make them sit up and pay attention.
+The result is a great villain who will enrich your story and will be worth every bit of the effort.